The Handmaid's Tale (TV series): Season 3

-For the third season, Rotten Tomatoes reports that 82% of 302 reviews are positive, and the average rating is 6.9/10.
+For the third season, Rotten Tomatoes reports that 82% of 301 reviews are positive.
 The site's critical consensus reads: "The Handmaid's Tales third season reins in its horrors and inspires hope that revolution really is possible – if only the story would stop spinning its wheels and get to it already."
 Metacritic compiled 14 critic reviews and an average score of 68 out of 100, signifying "generally favorable reviews".

 Kelly Lawler of USA Today gave it a positive review, scoring it three out of four stars.
 She claimed it is an improvement over the second season, "that rights many – though definitely not all – of Season 2's wrongs."
 Overall, she wrote, "The new season is more propulsive and watchable, although it doesn't quite reach the heights of that first moving season.
 But Handmaid's regains its footing by setting off on a new path".
 Daniel Fienberg of The Hollywood Reporter wrote a generally positive review, praising Elisabeth Moss's performance and the cinematography, but criticized the plot "that has become frustratingly repetitive".
 Overall, he wrote, "Still occasionally powerful, but rarely as provocative".

 Season 4

-On Rotten Tomatoes, the fourth season earned positive reviews from 70% of 46 critics, with an average rating of 7/10.
+On Rotten Tomatoes, the fourth season earned positive reviews from 69% of 45 critics.
 The site's critical consensus reads: "Elisabeth Moss is better than ever, but scattershot plotting and an overbearing sense of doom may prove too grim for some viewers to really enjoy The Handmaid's Tales fourth season."
 According to Metacritic, which collected 18 reviews and calculated an average score of 62, the season received "generally favorable reviews".

 Kristen Baldwin of Entertainment Weekly gave it a "C+" grade and wrote that the series "delivers on some long-delayed promises, but ultimately it's too little, too late."
 Matthew Gilbert of The Boston Globe wrote, "the dystopian drama has exceeded the natural lifespan of its story, as it plows forward with nothing new to say, tinkling cymbals and sounding brass."
 In a more positive review from Jen Chaney of Vulture, she wrote, "Thankfully, season four finally regains some momentum and forward motion.
 Based on the eight out of ten total episodes made available to critics, this is the best The Handmaid's Tale has been since its first season."